top of page

 coming soon

 Natalia is a co-founder of the Kharviv Media Hub.
-In this role, Natalia has been helping journalists, local and international, tell intimate stories about wartime Ukraine.
-In this episode, she talks about the challenges of balancing the personal and the professional, plus Ukrainian wine recommendations.
+In this role, she helps local and international journalists tell intimate stories about wartime Ukraine.
+In this episode, she talks about the challenges of balancing the personal and the professional and offers Ukrainian wine recommendations.

 New Episodes Each Week